troisinfotech/TalentHub/Mobile/README.md

 Create a React Native mobile application with below

-1. App should have a login screen.
+1. The app should have a login screen.
    1. To begin with, import this [Postman Collection Link](https://www.getpostman.com/collections/31fa78252ece7e079f94) into your local postman installation.
-If you are new to Postman, refer [this](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) to import the collection from link.
-The Postman collection has three API's.
+If you are new to Postman, refer to [this](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) to import the collection from a link.
+The Postman collection has three APIs.
-      1. `Access Token` : This API is used to get access token, refresh token and id token.
-Access token is valid for one day.
+      1. `Access Token`: This API is used to get an access token, a refresh token, and an id token.
+The access token is valid for one day.
-      1. `Profile` : This API is used to get logged in user's profile information.
+      1. `Profile`: This API is used to get logged-in user's profile information.
-      1. `Refresh Token` : This API is used to get new access token after the current one expires.
+      1. `Refresh Token`: This API is used to get a new access token after the current one expires.
-   1. From the login screen, get email and password from user and call Access Token API to get the access token.
+   1. From the login screen, get an email and password from the user and call Access Token API to get the access token.
    1. Display proper error message if authorization fails.
-1. After getting access token, the user should be taken to home screen.
+1. After getting the access token, the user should be taken to the home screen.
-1. App should have a sidebar created using drawer navigation.
+1. The App should have a sidebar created using drawer navigation.
-1. Sidebar should have below links
+1. The sidebar should have below links
-   1. `Home` : Home screen should show user profile information with a welcome message by calling Profile API.
-Home screen should show *profile picture*, *nickname*, *email*, *a tick mark near to email if email is verified*.
-From the home screen if the user does a back navigation, app should remain in home page.
-If back button is pressed twice app should exit.
+   1. `Home`: Home screen should show user profile information with a welcome message by calling Profile API.
+The home screen should show *profile picture*, *nickname*, *email*, *a tick mark near to email if the email is verified*.
+From the home screen, if the user does back navigation, the app should remain on the home page.
+If the back button is pressed twice app should exit.
-   1. `Survey` : This screen should have a form to get *Name*, *Age*, *DOB* and *Mobile Number*.
-When submit button is pressed the user inputs should be validated and saved to local storage or firebase.
-From the survey screen if the user does a back navigation, app should take to home page.
-If back button is pressed twice app should exit.
+   1. `Survey` : This screen should have a form to get *Name*, *Age*, *DOB*, and *Mobile Number*.
+When the submit button is pressed the user inputs should be validated and saved to local storage or firebase.
+From the survey screen, if the user does back navigation, the app should remain on the home page.
+If the back button is pressed twice app should exit.
-   1. `Survey History` : This screen should fetch the saved survey details from local storage a show it in a card view.
+   1. `Survey History` : This screen should fetch the saved survey details from local storage a show them in a card view.
 There should be one card per survey.
-If the user does 10 survey from the Survey sidebar, then survey history screen should show ten cards and each card will have label and data for *Name*, *Age*, *DOB*, *Mobile Number*.
-From the survey history screen if the user does a back navigation, app should take to home page.
-If back button is pressed twice app should exit.
+If the user does 10 surveys from the Survey sidebar, then the survey history screen should show 10 cards and each card will have a label and data for *Name*, *Age*, *DOB*, *Mobile Number*.
+From the survey history screen, if the user does back navigation, the app should remain on the home page.
+If the back button is pressed twice app should exit.
    1. `Posts` : Create a scrollable flat list with one card per object of this [JSON source](https://mockend.com/troisinfotech/TalentHub/posts).
 Make a GET API Call to the JSON source and draw one card per object from the JSON Array.
-From the posts screen if the user does a back navigation, app should take to home page.
-If back button is pressed twice app should exit.
+From the posts screen, if the user does back navigation, the app should remain on the home page.
+If the back button is pressed twice app should exit.
-   1. `Logout` : Clicking on this link should take to login screen.
+   1. `Logout` : Clicking on this link should take the user to the login screen.

 ### Pull Request
 Please make sure that you submit pull request with a working code.